Hoverbear/hoverbear.org/_posts/2016-10-12-rust-state-machine-pattern.md

    = note: required by `std::convert::From::from`
 ```

 It's pretty clear what's wrong from that.
 The error message even hints to us some valid transitions!
+So what does this scheme give us?

+* Transitions are ensured to be valid at compile time.
+* The error messages about invalid transitions are very understandable and even list valid options.
+* We have a 'parent' structure which can have traits and values associated with it that aren't repeated.
+* Once a transition is made the old state no longer exists, it is consumed.
+Indeed, the entire structure is consumed so if there are side effects of the transition on the parent (for example altering the average waiting time) we can't access stale values.
+* Memory consumption is lean and everything is on the stack.

+There are some downsides still:

+* Our `From<T>` implementations suffer from a fair bit of "type noise".
+This is a highly minor concern though.
+* Each `StateMachine<S>` has a different size, with our previous example, so we'll need to use an enum.
+Because of our structure though we can do this in a way that doesn't suck.
+We'll explore below.